DETAILED ACTION

 In regards to Claim 8, Soltani in view of Krueger teaches: The pneumatic adjustment module of claim 6, Soltani further teaches, wherein the vertex hinge is a living hinge joining the tilt panel to the base (Col 12 Lines 50-54).

-Krueger teaches: ("Referring to the drawings, FIG. 1A illustrates an exemplary adjustable bed system 10 that includes a flexible support member 12 to support a mattress.
+Krueger teaches: wherein the tilt panel is flexible to allow contouring between the pneumatic adjustment module and the overlying mattress ("Referring to the drawings, FIG. 1A illustrates an exemplary adjustable bed system 10 that includes a flexible support member 12 to support a mattress.
 The flexible support of the exemplary embodiment is fiber-reinforced plastic (FRP) of 1/8 inch sheet which is a flame retardant (FR).
 The side frame members 14 are constructed such that the flexible members 12 are provided with cross members 16 fixed with bolts extending through the FRP using a flat plate or disc 18 (best viewed in Figure 3) .
 The rotatable upper body support arm 20 supports the upper body portion 13 of the flexible supporting member 12 toward the upper end of the bed.
 The flexible support member 12 is supported lubriciously on the support arm 20 to place itself in a new position during movement of the support arm.
 In one exemplary embodiment, the shuttle 22 supported on the support arm 20 is attached to the flexible support member 12.
 The leg adjustable member 24 is positioned to contact the flexible support member at approximately the user's knee position 25 between the thighs 15 and the lower legs 19 of the flexible support member 12 .
 The side frame may include an insert that receives the rim of the flexible support member 12 in a flat condition." and further noting "Referring to the drawings, FIG. 1A illustrates an exemplary adjustable bed system 10 that includes a flexible support member 12 to support a mattress.").

-It would have been obvious to one of ordinary skill in the art to modify Soltani such that the tilt panel is flexible to allow contouring between the pneumatic adjustment module and an overlying mattress, as taught by Krueger, in order to improve conformity, comfort, and compatibility with mattresses, which are recognized design considerations in adjustable bed systems.
+It would have been obvious to one of ordinary skill in the art to modify Soltani such that the tilt panel is flexible to allow contouring between the pneumatic adjustment module and the overlying mattress, as taught by Krueger, in order to improve conformity, comfort, and compatibility with mattresses, which are recognized design considerations in adjustable bed systems.

 In regards to Claim 17, Soltani in view of Krueger teaches: The pneumatic adjustment module of claim 16, Krueger further teaches, wherein the tilt panel, the base, and the vertex hinge are formed of fiber reinforced plastic (FRP) ("The flexible support of the exemplary embodiment is fiber-reinforced plastic (FRP) of 1/8 inch sheet which is a flame retardant (FR).
 The side frame members 14 are constructed such that the flexible members 12 are provided with cross members 16 fixed with bolts extending through the FRP using a flat plate or disc 18 (best viewed in Figure 3)").